 What we do - Investment Basics

-On 31st December 2012, the Financial Conduct Authority (FCA) introduced new rules governing the way you may receive advice on investment products.
+The Financial Conduct Authority (FCA) introduced new legislation in 2012 which changed the way advice can be paid for on both pension and investment products.

-The core goals of the RDR are to:
+The core goals of the RDR were to:

 - Establish a fair and transparent charging system by abolishing the commissions received by financial advisers for advising on products such as savings plans, investment funds or private pension schemes

 - Improve the quality of advice provided by advisers, by requiring a higher level of qualification and ongoing professional development.

 - Provide greater clarity on the services being provided by your adviser.

 What do Grape Benefits Ltd offer?

 Grape Benefits Ltd offer a wide range of services to help you meet your investment and retirement objectives.
 We provide independent financial advice, which means that our recommendations to you will be unbiased, unrestricted and based on a comprehensive and fair analysis of the market.